Summary of Position

 - $160 billion is lost to congestion per year.

-- The U.S. faces an $836 billion backlog in capital investment needs for our highways and bridges.
+- The U.S. faces an $836 billion backlog in needed repairs and investments for our highways and bridges.

 Things to Know

-- Co-founded the Congressional Caucus war on Urban Regional Studies with T&I Ranking Member Peter DeFazio (D-OR) to discuss ideas for addressing the challenges facing urban metropolitan regions.
+- Co-founded the Congressional Caucus on Urban Regional Studies with T&I Chairman Peter DeFazio (D-OR) to discuss ideas for addressing the challenges facing urban metropolitan regions.

 - Voted in favor of the Fixing America's Surface Transportation (FAST) Act (H.R.
 22), a five-year reauthorization of federal transportation investments.

-- Advocate for a new Southern Crossing of the San Francisco Bay with Senator Dianne Feinstein (D-CA)
+- Advocated for an innovative Southern Crossing of the San Francisco Bay with Senator Dianne Feinstein (D-CA)

 Working for You